4ahmns2122-VR/VRProject2122-joma/README.md

 -Killer which hunts down the Player (Animation Event with Trigger)
 -Hidden Key to unlock the Powerbox
 -Powerbox to open the Gate
--SFX (4):
+-SFX (4): Killer Noise, Key Collect, Door Unlock, Gate Open
-  .Killer Noise
-  .Key Collect
-  .Door Unlock
-  .Gate Open

 ### /Optional
 -Killer which hunts down the Player (AI Killer with Navmesh)